How to buy a car: Top tips

 You've got your eye on the new car of your dreams, but what should you do next?

-It's a good idea to tot up these costs and take them with when you’re shopping around.
-Instead of looking around showrooms and being bamboozled by different offers and figures, you’ll already have a breakdown of realistic overall costs and a budget for monthly repayments.
+It's a good idea to tot up all these costs and take them with you when you go car shopping.
+Instead of looking around showrooms and getting confused by different offers and figures, you’ll already have a breakdown of realistic overall costs as well as a budget for monthly repayments.

 Avoiding gaudy colour schemes and expensive non-standard options like heavily tinted windows will help, as these add nothing to the value of the car, and could even make it worth less in the long run.
 Options are notorious for bumping up the list price for little financial return when the time comes to sell.

-Other things to think about before you start hitting the showrooms is what kind of car you’d like, and how much use you’ll get out of it.
+Other things to think about before you start hitting the showrooms is what kind of car you need and how much you'll use it.